Post navigation

 What are the biggest challenges and opportunities confronting the international patent system?

 Work continues to develop a more consistent approach to validity and enforcement globally.
 A number of key manufacturing jurisdictions, including India and China, are taking active steps to reform their patent litigation systems to make them more attractive to companies.
 Once innovators are reliably able to enforce their patents in jurisdictions where manufacturing sites are located, it is possible that the key venues for patent litigation will shift from sales markets to manufacturing markets, particularly if local courts can deliver high quality judgments swiftly and cost efficiently.
-The European vision for this, the Unified Patent Court (UPC), has now become a reality.
-At the time of writing, several cases have been filed and interim hearings have already begun to take place and it seems that engagement with the UPC across all sectors is high.
+The European vision for this, the UPC, has now become a reality and we have begun to see the first UPC decisions on the merits, which are well-reasoned and of high quality.
+At the time of writing, the new court has been open for just over a year, and engagement with and enthusiasm for the UPC across all sectors appears to be high.